SEO 101: The 23-Point SEO Checklist

 The amount of words you have on a Web page will vary by topic, keyword and intent.
 But, in general, less than 250 words is rarely recommended – especially if you’re trying to optimize for keywords.
 Informational Web pages will almost always warrant at least 450 words.
 And quality content is key.

 7. Alt Attributes with Keywords

 The American with Disabilities Act says you should always describe the image on the page for the vision impaired.
 Ensure your images have proper descriptions associated with them, and if appropriate, keywords for the page.
 Alt attributes are also required to validate your HTML code.

 8. Dashes vs. Underscores in URLs

 Underscores are alpha characters and do not separate words.
-Dashes are word separators, but should not appear too many times or it could look spammy.
+Dashes (or rather, hyphens) are word separators, but should not appear too many times or it could look spammy.
 For more on this topic, check out this post by Google’s Matt Cutts.

 9. Fully Qualified Links